-From cabinets of curiosities to today’s virtual exhibitions, students learned about the history and theory of museums in the western world in “Beyond the Museum: Exhibiting Culture Today,” an interdisciplinary museum studies class taught by Professor Joy Sperling in the spring of 2018.
+From cabinets of curiosities to today’s virtual exhibitions, students learned about the history and theory of museums in the western world in “Beyond the Museum: Exhibiting Culture Today,” an interdisciplinary museum studies class taught by Professor Joy Sperling.

 Sperling’s students examined museum functions across different societies, including private aristocratic cabinets of unusual objects such as P.T.
 Barnum’s great nineteenth-century American Museum, which held such manufactured “humbug” exhibits as the Fiji Mermaid (really a monkey torso sewed onto a fish body).